 Welcome to the Whitney and Betty MacMillan Center for International and Area Studies at Yale.

-For more than half a century, the MacMillan Center has been at the forefront of international education, training generations of academic, political, business, and nonprofit leaders, as well as citizens from all corners of the world.
+For more than eighty years, the MacMillan Center and its precursors have been at the forefront of international education, training generations of academic, political, business, and nonprofit leaders, as well as citizens from all corners of the world.
 Today, we continue to offer a wide range of opportunities for students to explore and learn about international and regional affairs, both within and across a wide array of academic disciplines.

 The MacMillan Center is Yale’s gateway to the world.
 Its rich array of research projects, graduate programs, and undergraduate majors provides a locus for research and teaching of international affairs, societies, and cultures around the world.